 There are more steps to graduation for PhD graduands attending a ceremony.

 Your full legal name will be printed on your certificate and published on the online roll of graduates.
 It will also be published in the graduation programme if you choose to graduate in person at a ceremony.
 Where applicable, levels of merit, distinction and class of honours will also be published.

 Graduating in person

-You can apply to graduate at one of our ceremonies in May or December and receive your qualification certificate on stage.
+You can apply to graduate at one of our ceremonies in May or December.

 Ceremonies are held twice a year, in May and December, at the Michael Fowler Centre in central Wellington and at Te Herenga Waka Marae.